KyawHtetLinn/Parking-Occupancy-Analysis/README.md

 The total zones in video had an average occupancy of 65% with a median occupancy of 65%.
 ```
 ## Graph
+The graph show the total number of cars in each parking zone for each frames.

 ![graphs](https://github.com/KyawHtetLinn/Parking-Occupancy-Analysis/assets/70162137/8e4b3485-f7bb-4b92-bb34-62b0e0cc5276)